Gibbsforce/backendCoderHouseAlvaroAvalos/desafios/decimoctavoDesafio/README.md

     GET /api/products
       ✔ Should return a list or an array of products and return a status 200 POST /api/products
-      ✔ Should create a new product, return the id as an integer and return a status 201 GET /api/products/:id
+      ✔ Should create a new product, return the id as an integer or as an array (mongo) and return a status 201 GET /api/products/:id
       ✔ Should return a product by its id and return a status 200 PUT /api/products/:id